consolelabs/mochi-ui/CONTRIBUTING.md

 ## License

-By contributing to the Web Foundation GitHub repository, you agree to license your contribution under our project's license.
+By contributing to the Mochi UI GitHub repository, you agree to license your contribution under our project's license.

 Your participation and contributions are what make the project exciting and evolving.
 We look forward to your creative and innovative input!